 So how should Christians respond to superstitions such as Groundhog Day?
 Well, Groundhog Day can simply be a fun day to get out with family and enjoy the festivities.
 But superstitions, like this day, also provide a reminder for us of the sovereignty of God and an opportunity to point others to the gospel.
-God’s actions are not bound or controlled by what happens here on Earth.
-Psalm 115:3 tells us, “Our God is in heaven; he does whatever pleases him,” and Job says, “I know that You can do everything, and that no purpose of Yours can be withheld from You” (Job 42:2).
+God’s actions are not bound or controlled by what happens here on earth.
+Psalm 115:3 tells us, “Our God is in the heavens; he does all that he pleases,” and Job says, “I know that you can do all things, and that no purpose of yours can be thwarted” (Job 42:2).
 Just because a groundhog sees, or doesn’t see, his shadow makes no difference to the God who controls the weather (Psalms 135:7, 148:8; Luke 8:24–25) and who has created the laws and cycles that govern weather patterns.
-We need to stand on the authority of God’s Word when it says that He is the one who upholds the weather and who created the laws and weather cycles, not trust in silly superstitions.
+We need to stand on the authority of God’s Word when it says that he is the one who upholds the weather and who created the laws and weather cycles, not trust in silly superstitions.
 We need to base our thinking on God’s Word!

 What About Christian Superstitions?